MKing111/Mking111/README.md

 ### Matthew King

 Welcome!
 My name is Matthew King, and I'm a software developer and problem solver with a passion for creating elegant and efficient solutions to complex challenges.
-With over 5 years of experience in the industry, I have honed my skills in various programming languages, tools, and frameworks.
+With experience in the industry, I have honed my skills in various programming languages, tools, and frameworks.
 Skills and Expertise

 Languages and Technologies: <br/>